anjathiart/100-days-of-code/r2-log.md

 ## Log

+### R2D14 2020-11-30
+Shopping cart REST API.
+Finalized a table schema for my cart orders.
+It's not very robust.
+Kind of cauing issues.
+But I need to focus on a solution that works.
+Struggling to get my head around edge cases and the node-sql dialect to achieve certain things in one query instead of 3 (which I'm doing now for reserving / releasing stock).
+Wrote some unit tests and found some good bugs to fix.

 ### R2D13 2020-11-29
 Shopping cart REST API.
 Spent a lot of time breaking my head about how to populate my products table with sample data from the web.
 Ended up writing a few scripts to take sample data and transform it / add to it / convert it to my preferred structure.
 Then I worked on the GET products route.
 Have added searching.
 Still have to add filtering by price, category, inStock and then implement pagination.